rhrlima/frogger/README.md

 Frogger is a simple video game created in 1981 in partnership between SEGA and Konami.

+The goal is to move the frog up to the safety zone, avoiding the cars and jumping over the logs.

+This code was created followind the videos from the [Coding Train](https://www.youtube.com/user/shiffman) channel.

 ## Getting Started

 Instructions needed to run the project.